GNU Chess

 GNU Chess is a free software chess engine and command-line interface chessboard.
 The goal of GNU Chess is to serve as a basis for research, and as such it has been used in numerous contexts.

 GNU Chess is free software, licensed under the terms of the GNU General Public License version 3 or any later version, and is maintained by collaborating developers.
 As one of the earliest computer chess programs with full source code available, it is one of the oldest for Unix-based systems and has since been ported to many other platforms.

 Features

 GNU Chess 6.2.5 is rated at 2661 Elo points on CCRL's 40-moves-in-2-minutes list.
-For comparison, the strongest human player, Magnus Carlsen, has achieved an Elo rating of 2882.
 On the same list, Fritz 8 was rated at 2665 Elo, and that program in the 2004 Man vs Machine World Team Championship beat grandmasters Sergey Karjakin, Veselin Topalov and reached a draw with Ruslan Ponomariov.

 It is often used in conjunction with a GUI program such as XBoard or GNOME Chess, where it is included as the default engine.
 Initial versions of XBoard's Chess Engine Communication Protocol were based on GNU Chess's command-line interface.
 Version 6 also supports the Universal Chess Interface (UCI).
 Since version 6.1 GNU chess supports a graphical mode for terminal emulators.